10 Places You Don't Want to Swim

 Formerly an open-pit copper mine, the Berkeley Pit in Butte, Montana, is filled with acidic, highly oxygenated water that leaches heavy metals from the surrounding rock.
 The Superfund list of contaminants is arsenic, cadmium, copper, zinc, and lead.
 In 1995, a flock of 342 geese was found dead in the Pit with burns from the water in their internal organs.

-Back in January, Ransom Riggs shared a cool post on Lake Vostok, an oligotropic subglacial lake under the Antarctic.
+Lake Vostok is an oligotropic subglacial lake under the Antarctic.
 Information collected from ice cores will reveal whether life has survived in isolation for 15 to 24 million years and the probability of life in subsurface water on other planets.
 Even if scientists discover ice-loving fish below, you can't swim there—the average water temperature is calculated to be -3ºC.

 Featured in the Angry Planet episode, "Across the Boiling Lake," the flooded fumarole's shore temperature is between 185 and 197ºF, but the central area of the lake hasn't been measured because no one can get there safely.
 It can be clearly observed that the water is actively boiling, however, so showing off your sweet cannonball skills is probably a bad idea.